pingcap/docs-cn/op-guide/configuration.md

 + the store capacity
 + default: 0 (unlimited)
 + PD uses this flag to determine how to balance the TiKV servers.
 (Tip: you can use 10GB instead of 1073741824)

-### -S, --dsn

-+ the DSN to use
-+ default: "raftkv"
-+ The flag is deprecated now.

-### --pd

-+ the pd endpoints
-+ default: ""
-+ You must set this flag to let TiKV connect to PD.
-Multiple endpoints are separated by comma, for example, "pd1:2379,pd2:2379".